CFA® Exam Sample Questions

 Algonquin is currently pursuing a contingent immunization strategy with another set of liabilities.
 These liabilities have a current market value of $78.96 million and a BPV of $36,374.
 The associated T-Note portfolio has a market value of $83.15 million and a BPV of $41,458.
 Additionally, 140 contracts of the five-year T-Note futures have been sold.
 The futures have a par value of $100,000 and an estimated BPV of $51.0745.

 C. Assuming that any remaining duration gap is intentional, state with justification the likely view held by Algonquin’s treasury department on the future five-year T-Note interest rate.

 Now that you have insight into the kinds of questions that are on the three levels of the CFA exam, you might be wondering how you can learn to answer them.
-Signing up for an exam preparation package is a great place to start.
+Browsing our CFA study materials is a great place to start.

 Free eBook: Before You Decide to Sit for the CFA® Exam

 Ready to Pass the CFA® Exam?